 If you’re moving as fast as traffic, you can ride wherever you want.

-If you’re moving slower than traffic, you can still “take the lane.”
+If you’re moving slower than traffic, you can “take the lane” if it’s not wide enough for a bike and a vehicle to safely share side-by-side.
 The law says that people who ride bikes must ride as close to the right side of the road as practicable except under the following conditions: when passing, preparing for a left turn, avoiding hazards, if the lane is too narrow to share, or if approaching a place where a right turn is authorized.
-CVC 21202.
-Unfortunately, some motorists and even police don’t understand cyclists’ right to “take the lane.”
+(CVC 21202) Unfortunately, some motorists and even police don’t understand cyclists’ right to “take the lane.”
 If you have a legal problem based on this understanding, consider calling one of the bike-friendly lawyers we identify on our “Crash Help” page.

 Use the bicycle lane.
 On a roadway with a bike lane, bicyclists traveling slower than traffic must use the bike lane except when making a left turn, passing, avoiding hazardous conditions, or approaching a place where a right turn is authorized.
 CVC 21208

 Ride with traffic.
 Bicyclists must travel on the right side of the roadway in the direction of traffic, except when passing, making a legal left turn, riding on a one-way street, riding on a road that is too narrow, or when the right side of the road is closed due to road construction.
 CVC 21650